How To Calculate The Radius Of Convergence

 Q: What does it mean if the radius of convergence is infinite?

 A: If the radius of convergence is infinite, the power series converges for all real (or complex) values of x.
-This means that the series can be used to represent a function over its entire domain.
+What this tells us is the series can be used to represent a function over its entire domain.

 Q: How do I find the interval of convergence if the radius of convergence is finite?